AkselBF/javascript_2_CA/readme.md

 This is the javascript 2 course assignement

+Remember, to save:
+git add .
+git commit
+(change description) then esc
+:wq
-Remember, to save: git push origin js2
+git push origin js2